MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

      negative_score | double precision |           |          |         | plain    |
     ```

     The `azure_cognitive.sentiment_analysis_result` is a composite type containing the sentiment predictions of the input text.
 It includes the sentiment, which can be positive, negative, neutral, or mixed, and the scores for positive, neutral, and negative aspects found in the text.
 The scores are represented as real numbers between 0 and 1.
-For example, in (neutral,0.26,0.64,0.09), the sentiment is neutral with a positive score of 0.26, neutral of 0.64, and negative at 0.09.
+For example, in (neutral, 0.26, 0.64, 0.09), the sentiment is neutral, with a positive score of 0.26, neutral of 0.64, and negative at 0.09.

+## Analyze the sentiment of reviews

-6. Now that you have an understanding of the `analyze_sentiment` function and its return type, it is time to put it into action.
-To start, execute the following simple query, which performs sentiment analysis inline on a couple of reviews:
+1. Now that you have reviewed the `analyze_sentiment` function and the `sentiment_analysis_result` it returns, let's put the function to use.
+Execute the following simple query, which performs sentiment analysis on a handful of comments in the `reviews` table:

     ```sql
     SELECT
         id,
-        comments,
         azure_cognitive.analyze_sentiment(comments, 'en') AS sentiment
     FROM reviews
-    WHERE id IN (1, 3);
+    WHERE id <= 10
+    ORDER BY id;
     ```

+    From the two records analyzed, note the `sentiment` values in the output, `(mixed,0.71,0.09,0.2)` and `(positive,0.99,0.01,0)`.
+These represent the `sentiment_analysis_result` returned by the `analyze_sentiment()` function in the above query.
+The analysis was performed over the `comments` field in the `reviews` table.

+    > Note
+    >
-    Using the `analyze_sentiment()` function inline allows you to quickly analyze sentiment of text directly within your queries.
+    > Using the `analyze_sentiment()` function inline allows you to quickly analyze the text's sentiment within your queries.
+While this works well for a small number of records, it may not be ideal for analyzing the sentiment of a large number of records or updating all the records in a table that may contain tens of thousands of reviews or more.

-    TODO: talk about the overload of the function used above, sending in only a single string of text at a time, and how that might not be the most efficient approach when dealing with a larger number of records.

-    TODO: Talk about the output, focusing on the return type (one mixed and on positive).

-    TODO: Set up an example that passes in an array of comments to be analyzed, so we can also look at that return type.

-7. With the above approach, the sentiment of the entire review is analyzed, but there may be times when you want to analyze each sentence within a block of text.
-To do this, you can use the overload of the `analyze_sentiment()` function that accepts an array of text.
+2. Another approach that can be useful for longer reviews is to analyze the sentiment of each sentence within it.
+To do this, use the overload of the `analyze_sentiment()` function, which accepts an array of text.

     ```sql
     SELECT